jflozanor/EZVIZ-Security-Camera-Analysis/milestone-3.md

 **Attempt at changing the Camera default password** There were no hinderances, I was still able to connect using VLC player using the default username and password. _jgherndz_

-**Connecting to Camera via Port 8000**
-A lack of knowledge on how to write a TCP connection in python could have limited my results. _jgherndez_
+**Using TCP Connection to connect to Camera via Port 8000** A lack of knowledge on how to write a TCP connection in python could have limited my results. _jgherndez_

 **Hikvision IP Camera Access Bypass**
 This vulnerability cannot be exploited successfully because Hikvision released a new update for the camera that has fixed the vulnerability.   _kalsalehi_ & _msalharthi_

-**Investigating the open port 554** we cannot try to use these information to login since the camera does not host its web app locally.  _kalsalehi_ & _msalharthi_
+**Investigating the open port 554**
+After testing the login information found with the nmap scan we were unable to retrieve the feed using VLC to attempt to connect to it.  _kalsalehi_ & _msalharthi_ & _jgherndz_

 **Connecting to Camera via Port 8000:**
 Wireshark is not able to get any response from the camera, so we can investigate the traffic that could be captured.
 We think that happens because there is a high level protection layer on iVMS preventing the camera’s response to get captured or there is manufacture errors which is mostly the correct reason. _kalsalehi_ & _msalharthi_